johnnyung91/dota2-memory-match/guides/deployment/README.md

 # Deployment a Static Web Application to Ubuntu on AWS EC2

 This guide outlines steps for deploying a static web application to an EC2 instance on AWS.
-By static we mean an application that does not have a node server or a database to set up.
+By static we mean an application that does not have a back end or a database to set up.
 For instructions on how to deploy a full stack application please go [here](https://github.com/Learning-Fuze/full-stack-project/blob/master/guides/DEPLOYMENT.md).
 The guide assumes that you have already provisioned an EC2 instance, that you have SSH access to the instance, along with nginx and certbot installed.
 Some parts of this guide may have been covered during class, but they are recorded here for future reference.

 **Note:** This guide may use "EC2 Instance" and "Ubuntu" interchangeably, because your EC2 instance _should_ be running the Ubuntu operating system.